AdobeDocs/campaign-learn.en/help/get-started/explore-the-adobe-campaign-user-interface.md

 ---
-title: Explore the Adobe Campaign user interface
+title: Explore the Adobe Campaign v8 Client Console user interface
 description: Learn about the Adobe Campaign V8 user interface and how to navigate the main features.
 feature: Overview
 jira: KT-7828